This page must be considered part of the iSHARE Framework

 JWT Header

-Signed JWTs MUST use and specify the RS256 algorithm in the alg header parameter.
+Signed JWTs MUST use and specify the RS256, RS384 or RS512 algorithm in the alg header parameter.

-Signed JWTs MUST contain an array of the complete certificate chain that should be used for validating the JWT’s signature in the x5c header parameter up until an Issuing CA is listed from the iSHARE Trusted List.
+Signed JWTs MUST contain an array of the complete certificate chain that should be used for validating the JWT’s signature in the x5c header parameter, including the root certificate of the issuing CA that is listed in the iSHARE Trusted List.

 Certificates MUST be formatted as base64 encoded PEM.